rafaelfcardoso/rafaelfcardoso/README.md

 ### Hi there,
-I'm a Software Engineer working in back-end systems for finance.
+I'm working in back-end systems for finance.
 Experience with the tools below.
 <p>🌱 I’m currently learning C#</p>